salimzahoor01/auto-annotated-portfolio/content/pages/index.md

 sections:
   - type: HeroSection
     title: I'm Salim zahoor
-    subtitle: >-
-      I am Salim Zahoor, a passionate freelance designer and developer with a knack for crafting innovative digital solutions.
+    subtitle: ' A passionate freelance designer and developer with a knack for crafting innovative digital solutions.
 My expertise lies in blending creative design with robust development to deliver visually stunning, user-friendly websites and applications.
 I stay ahead of trends and leverage cutting-edge technologies to ensure every project exceeds expectations.
 With a strong focus on quality and client satisfaction, I thrive on turning ideas into impactful, functional digital experiences.
-      Whether you need a sleek design, a complex web application, or a complete digital overhaul, I am here to bring your vision to life.
+Whether you need a sleek design, a complex web application, or a complete digital overhaul, I am here to bring your vision to life.'
     actions:
       - type: Button
         label: Hire me